Earning a living... 職歴

 Doing things in unison...

-The guys entered the stadium, warmed-up, and did everything in unison.
-Nothing novel or new in football, but for most of these guys it was.
+The guys entered the stadium, warmed-up, and most everything else, in unison.
+Nothing novel or new in football, but for most of these guys, it was.
 With them, I made sure everything was done this way.
-I even mandated that each and every member of the team be similarly equipped with regard to arm pads and the types of cleats they used.
+I even mandated that every member of the team be similarly equipped with regards to arm pads and the types of cleats they used.
 The things I wanted to emphasize with them were responsibility, preparedness, and thinking about the details.
-The football itself was just a means to an end. ...Before the Ritsumeikan Moriyama scrimmage, Shiga...
+The game of football itself was just a means to an end.
+This photo was taken before the Ritsumeikan Moriyama scrimmage, Shiga...
 March 2009 (Click photo for more)

 Johoku @ Kobe's Rokko...